William F. Buckley Jr.: Race and segregation

-Buckley disagreed with the concept of structural racism and placed a large amount of blame for lack of economic growth on the black community itself, most prominently during a highly publicized 1965 debate at the Cambridge Union with African American writer James Baldwin, in which Baldwin carried the floor vote 544 to 164.
+Buckley disagreed with the idea of structural racism and placed substantial blame for lack of economic growth on the black community itself, most prominently during a highly publicized 1965 debate at the Cambridge Union with African-American writer James Baldwin, in which Baldwin carried the floor vote 544 to 164.

 In a 1966 episode of Firing Line with William F. Buckley Jr., "Civil Rights and Foreign Policy", guest Floyd Bixler McKissick was asked whether black power and other concepts could damage black contributions.
 McKissick focused in his answer on defining black power: "first of all we mean that black people simply got to determine for themselves the rate of progress, the direction of that progress.
 And there are six basic ingredients to the accomplishment of black power, and black power is a direction through which you can obtain total equality.
 And those six points are as follows: One, black people have got to secure for themselves political power.
 Two, black people have to secure for themselves economic power.
 Three, black people have got to develop and improve self-image of themselves...Leaving that particular point and going to point four, we'll have to develop militant leadership.
 And five, we seek enforcement of federal laws, the abolishment of police brutality and the abolishment of police-state tactics, as is in the South.
 And six, and last, what we mean by black power is the building and acquiring of a black consumer block...if we do not have all basic ingredients that we have talked about we'll never achieve the road to total equality."

 In response to a question about McKissick's answer, Buckley said: "I endorse all six of those objectives."
 He reiterated this support on "What's Happening Mr. Silver" in 1968, saying: "I believe in black power, by the way...I think that black power understood as the organization of the Negro community in order to press for justice and press for opportunity is most desirable."
 Buckley also opposed the segregationist 1968 presidential candidate George Wallace, debating against Wallace's platform on a January 1968 episode of Firing Line.